What we know and have established

 Robert Wilken argues that first-century Romans had about as much interest in refuting Christian claims as 21st century skeptics had in refuting the misguided claims of the Heaven's Gate cult: they simply didn't care to refute it.
 Not only is this a gross generalization, but the analogy itself is comparing apples to oranges.
 Had the US authorities executed or even just arrested Major Applewhite, leader of the Heaven's Gate sect, as they did Jesus because he had broken the law, yet still showed little interest in the activity of the adherents of this movement afterwards, then the analogy is a genuine one.
 But we know the circumstances are not the same.
 The only similarity is that both leaders of the movement died.
 However, the fact remains, Wilken's analogy falls apart realistically even from here.
 Watch how fast the media, the general public, as well as US authorities would take notice of this cult if it were to spark once again and began publicly proclaiming that their infamous leader Applewhite had returned from the dead, and this is true decades after the mass suicide had occurred, let alone days, weeks or even months later, as in the case of the "three day resurrection" proclamation in Jerusalem.

-This also doesn't fly in face of the facts throughout the New Testament, such as the contention and hostile reactions towards Jesus and his subsequent movement that are illustrated in the gospels, Acts, and particularly expressed by Paul (who admitted he took part in the persecution himself as a devout Pharisee), all of which accurately reflect the consequences of attempting to propagate such ideas of Messiah in such a volatile sociopolitical and religious environment.
+This also doesn't fly in face of the environment illustrated throughout the New Testament, such as the contention and hostile reactions towards Jesus and his subsequent movement that are entrenched in the gospels, Acts, and particularly expressed by Paul (who admitted he took part in the persecution himself as a devout Pharisee), all of which accurately reflect the consequences of attempting to propagate such ideas of Messiah in such a volatile sociopolitical and religious ancient culture.

 Another thing to consider is the fact that not only were there many more people than just the authorities that would have been concerned of the whereabouts of a Jewish corpse for ritualistic reasons (as I discussed previously), but there were many other assumed opposition elements against Christianity that would have had equal interest.
 There may have been quite a few foes from rival sects such as adherents of John the Baptist, other radical messianic or apocalyptic groups who expected a coming militant messianic hero to overthrow Rome (i.e. zealots, sacarii, etc.); groups that didn't necessarily appreciate a movement that swayed Jews to take a more pacifist view of their enemies or a movement that expressed no real political concerns or shared the same sentiments of liberation that was clearly predominant in Judea at this time.
 These among other reasons presumably would have driven many Jews to take the necessary steps to further discredit the movement and their messianic resurrection claims.